 [Brief text describing Issue C]

-4/1.15/4.3.1 Method C1: [title of Method C1, if any]
+4/1.15/4.3.1 Method C1: Add SRS (space-to-space) primary allocation

-[Text describing the first method to satisfy Issue C]
+This method proposes to new allocations to the space research service (space-to-space) on a primary basis in the 440-450 MHz frequency bands to the Table of Allocations in Article 5 of the Radio Regulations.
+A new footnote is added to the allocation limiting operations to the lunar orbit to lunar surface direction and that such use is limited to areas outside the shielded zone of the moon.
 4/1.15/4.3.2 Method C2: [title of Method C2, if any]

 [Text describing the second method to satisfy Issue C]